What is pentostatin (Nipent®)?

 Problems passing urine

-Pentostatin may cause problems with passing urine.
-Tell your doctor or nurse straight away if you notice blood in your pee or if you have pain or difficulty peeing.
+This treatment may cause problems with passing urine.
+Tell your doctor or nurse straight away if you have pain or difficulty peeing.

 Effects on the kidneys